skywriter-systems/camunda-uaa/README.md

 # uaa

+* For the Camunda-jhipster-POC the folder name must be "uaa"

 This application was generated using JHipster 6.2.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.2.0](https://www.jhipster.tech/documentation-archive/v6.2.0).

 This is a "uaa" application intended to be part of a microservice architecture, please refer to the [Doing microservices with JHipster][] page of the documentation for more information.